 It should function correctly now, having refreshed the communication settings between your devices and AirPods Pro.
 That includes both earbuds, which on both ears should work equally, and fix AirPods Pro Only Playing in One Ear.

-7. Turn On Noise Cancellation Feature
+7. Turn On the Noise Cancellation Feature

 It is likely that your “Noise Cancellation” function does not work properly.
 In the Apple Support Communities thread for this topic, this was a common occurrence and frequently reported cause among users.